SE Kent-Kangley Intersection Improvement Project

 Overview

-In summer 2022, King County will make additional temporary improvements to SE Kent-Kangley Road at the intersection of Landsburg Road SE/SE Ravensdale Way.
+In fall 2022, King County will make additional temporary improvements to SE Kent-Kangley Road at the intersection of Landsburg Road SE/SE Ravensdale Way.
 These temporary improvements are intended to improve the turning ability of large vehicles on SE Kent-Kangley Road onto southbound SE Ravensdale Way, as well as for large vehicles traveling on SE Ravensdale Way turning west onto SE Kent-Kangley Road.

-The summer 2022 improvements are scheduled nearly 1.5 years after King County turned this high-collision location into a four-way stop.
+The fall 2022 improvements are scheduled nearly 1.5 years after King County turned this high-collision location into a four-way stop.
 This approach of making safety upgrades in stages is necessary until the county secures funding to install a permanent traffic calming safety improvement, such as a roundabout or traffic signal, at this intersection.

 What has King County done so far?